romeric/Fastor/README.md

 This will incur almost no runtime cost.
 As where if the tensors were of type `Tensor` then a heavy computation would ensue.

-### Smart expression templates
+### Basic expression templates
-Expression templates are useful in tensor contraction frameworks for lazy evaluation of arbitrary chained operations.
+Expression templates are archetypal of array/tensor libraries in C++ as they provide a means for lazy evaluation of arbitrary chained operations.
 Consider the following expression

 ~~~c++
 Tensor<float,16,16,16,16> tn1 ,tn2, tn3;